 The age of your car can determine whether you’re eligible to apply for a car loan or a personal loan.
 Your lender will let you know during the application.

-For example, at Heritage if your car is still relatively new (less than 5 years old) you may be eligible for a Heritage Car Loan.
-Our Car Loan has a lower interest rate than our Standard Personal Loan because your car is used to secure your loan.
-If your car is older you may instead need to apply for a Standard Fixed or Variable Personal Loan.
+For example, at Heritage if your car is still relatively new (less than 7 years old) you may be eligible for a Car Loan.
+Our Car Loan has a lower interest rate than our Personal Loan because your car is used to secure your loan.
+If your car is older you may instead need to apply for a Personal Loan.
 Your car may still be used as security, but as its value may have decreased since you first purchased it, it might not fully secure your new loan.

-If you’re application is looking good, you’ll need to get some supporting documents together.
-If you haven’t already provided it, we would need to provide statements for your existing car loan.
+If you’re application is looking good, you’ll need to get some supporting documents together for your lender.
+If you haven’t already, you would need to provide statements for your existing car loan.
 Other documents may be required such as pay slips, bank statements and proof of comprehensive car insurance if your car is being used as security.
-Our Personal Loan Application Checklist can help you tick off what you may need.
+If your applying at Heritage, our Personal Loan Application Checklist can help you tick off what you may need.

 If your loan is approved you’ll be asked to get an official payout figure for your existing car loan by calling your current lender.
 You’ll also need to sign your new credit contract.
 Make sure to read and understand your credit contract details closely and that it all matches your discussions with your lender.